 Can Botox cause your skin to sag?

 Yes.
-Because as explained earlier, Botox works by paralyzing the muscles and making them unable to function.
+Botox works by paralyzing the muscles and making them unable to function.
 Over time, this will make the muscles to atrophy.
 Which will cause the face to lose volume and the skin to be more flaccid.

-This long term effect, that will make a face look older, has been left out quite a lot in the discussions about Botox.
+This long-term effect.
+Which will make a face look older, has been left out quite a lot in the discussions about Botox.
 And scaringly overlooked according to this recent study.

 Dr. Patricia Wexler, as I mentioned earlier, also explains that when the muscles in the forehead get weaker, it can sometimes result in heavier brows and eyelids.

-Over time, Botox will cause muscle atrophy in your face.
+Over time, Botox will cause muscle atrophy and even atrophy of your facial bone mass.
 Which will cause loss of volume and more flaccid skin.